IU-PR/Capstone_project/content/docs/Groups/InnoShop.md

 ## Improvements upon the feedback provided on Week 1 Tasks:
 We will also try to improve on what you suggest every week so we will able to deliver a more better product.
 Here are our plans on how we will improve this week:

  - **Value Proposition**: For the new experience we plan to make the site more robust.
 The current users must or has noted the bugs in site's functionality like not able to go back the page and not correct displaying of the product selected.
-For purchasing, the innopoints system will already be there, but in our project we plan to incorporate the real money which university can decide if they want or not.
+For purchasing, in our project we plan to incorporate the real money which university can decide if they want or not.
+Also, we will be consulting the university staff and previous developers on how to integrate the InnoPoints system in our website.
  - **Lean Startup Questions**: The real use cases that we defined in our project are limited to students' and university staff's uses.
 But we will work on it to introduce new use cases too.

 **Thanks for the amazing feedback, we are still considering new changes everyday as we are still learning.
 We will try our best to provide what we have proposed.
 Our MVP for sure will be a better InnoStore than the current one.
-But we also plan to add other services as we mentioned above which are students being able to create their profile and get hired by university on projects.**
+But in additional, we also plan to add machine learning (recommendation engine and demand factoring etc.).
+After the course ends, we plan on adding services in which students being able to create their profile and get hired by university on projects as a future plan.**

 **We would love to hear more of your feedback and discussions on our project so that we can improve more.
 Thanks a lot!**